Sustainability and Redhound

 All our tee shirt fabrics carry this level of certification.

 We moved away from imported quilted fabric, to have the fabric quilted in the UK, supporting another business as well as our fabric supplier.
-The quality is superior and we make clothes that will last a long time and have many wears from it.
+The quality is superior and we make clothes that are long lasting as well as washable, providing a very practical choice to whippet owners.

 Fabric that might otherwise be wasted by large companies is passed onto fabric suppliers who offer it to businesses like ours.
 This fabric is referred to as ‘Dead Stock’

 We use a lot of ‘Dead Stock’ fabric.
-By making it into practical clothing that will last we minimise wastage.
+By making it into practical clothing that will last, we minimise wastage.
 This is why certain items are made in limited runs – the Whitby Coat is a good example of this, we had one roll, when it was gone, it was gone!
 Currently the Whitstable Coats are made from fabric that would otherwise of been wasted, so, that too will be going soon.

 Most of our packaging is now compostable bags, and we are looking for alternatives to the plastic ones we do use for the bigger coats – these items have to be protected in transit and hopefully a new use for them can be found on delivery.